 Skaters receive report cards at the end of each session.
 The CanSkate Coordinator will let parents know when their child is ready to move onto the CanSkate program.

 Skates – Skaters who are in PreCanSkate, CanSkate or Adult CanSkate may use hockey or figure skates.
 We advise the purchase of skates with laces, not molded plastic skates with buckles.
 Skates that have an adjustable fit are also not recommended.
 Skates should be tied snugly with laces tucked away.
 At the end of every skating session, please wipe skater blades dry.
 Please also ensure that skates are sharpened regularly, at least once per season.
 You can also help your skater by ensuring their skates are comfortable and fit properly.
 Toes should be able to wiggle slightly and the heels should be able to lift only slightly as well.
 We would recommend purchasing skates and helmets from United Cycle or Sport Chek.
 When purchasing skates, please ensure the skates are sharpened.

 Hockey vs Figure Skates?
 Either option is fine and there is no one option that is more difficult to first learn on.
 However, switching from hockey to figure can be a hard transition.
 So if the family has any ideas of the skater being a figure skater, they should start with a pick!

-HELMET – All skaters in our Learn to Skate programs are required to have a CSA approved helmet that is no more than 5 years old.
-There is a date in the CSA sticker at the back of the helmet to watch if you are not buying this item new.
-CanSkaters are required to wear CSA approved helmets until they have earned Stage 5.
+Helmet – All skaters in our learn to skate programs are required to have a CSA approved helmet that is no more than 5 years old.
+Please refer to the sticker on the back of the helmet to see when the helmet expires.
+Skaters are required to wear CSA approved helmets until they have earned Stage 5.